the key to a saving faith

 –St. John Vianney

-However, there are some of us, who have some kind of sorrow.
-It isn’t true, but some posses some sorrow for at least some of our sins.
+Possessing some kind of sorrow for at least some of our sins is normal.
 But to accept God’s complete forgiveness and His sanctifying–saving–grace into our souls, we must have TRUE sorrow for each and every sin we have ever committed or we still prefer sin over God’s love and chose eternal death.

 “Thy death will not save me, if I do not do my part and detest every evil, and have true sorrow for the sins I have committed against Thee.”